michal-wrzosek/react-component-lib/README.md

 It will install:

 - `dependencies` and `devDependencies` from ./package.json
-- `peerDependencies` from ./package.json thanks to `install-peers-cli`
+- `peerDependencies` from ./package.json thanks to `install-peers`
 - `dependencies` and `devDependencies` from ./example-nextjs/package.json (example `nextjs` app for testing)

 ## Developing your library:

 To start developing your library, run `npm run dev`.
-It will build your library and run example `nextjs` where you can test your components.
+It will build your library and run example `nextjs` app where you can test your components.
 Each time you make changes to your library or example app, app will be reloaded to reflect your changes.

 ## Styled-components: